broesamle/svgSVG_pipe/README.md

 `svg|pipe` Transactions for existing SVG documents
 ==================================================

+**Note:** *The project is in an early stage of development.
+0.x.x versions do not garantee a stable API.*

 `inject` data and SVG content into an existing document, keeping its structure intact.

 `extract` data and SVG content from an existing document (planned).